consentame/consentame-android/README.md

         work like the previous methods, but they get information from the **currently running instance** of the Consent button, which exists as long as a User is reading the Consent's details.
     * Finally you can use `public static boolean isRunning()` to check whether there is an active instance.

+***Note*** - remember to:

+1. Import the `res-auto` namespace in the root Layout with `xmlns:app="http://schemas.android.com/apk/res-auto"`

+2. Paste the Consent ID of the Consent you created on Consenta.me in the attribute `consentId`.
+This can not be changed (every button must have exactly one Consent ID, but you can have more buttons)

+4. Right now only the develop API are supported, thus you should set the attribute `app:dev="true"` for the plugin to work.

 ## Button usage guidelines